pulp/pulp/docs/sphinx/user-guide/glossary.rst

 .. glossary::

   agent
-    A daemon (service) running on a consumer.
+    A daemon running on a consumer.
 The agent provides a command & control API which is used by the Pulp server to initiate content changes on the consumer.
 It also sends scheduled reports concerning consumer status and installed content profiles to the Pulp server.